 Shelling out for laid up or off road insurance (i.e cover for your vehicle when it is off the public highway) might seem like a needless expense, but there are plenty of cautionary tales that should give classic car owners who want to give their vehicle a well-earned rest and protect them from the elements for a while, an incentive to take out this type of cover.

-Indeed, in August this year Classic Car Weekly reported that throughout the whole month, on average, one classic car had been stolen every day.
+In August 2019, Classic Car Weekly reported that throughout the whole month, on average, one classic car had been stolen every day.
 According to industry experts that trend continues and may even get worse as owners lock up their cars for winter.

 David Simister, Editor of Classic Car Weekly, said: ‘The UK International Association of Auto Theft Investigators is still reporting numerous cases of classic car theft.
 Just yesterday we had a report of two classics stolen in Leeds.